 - Forensic Psychology, General

 - Personality Psychology

 - Psychometrics and Quantitative Psychology

 Behavioral Psychologist Career Information

 A behavioral psychologist's general career focus is to observe and interpret an individual's behavior to postulate theories and establish solutions to psychological disorders.
 Psychologists work closely with patients on a daily basis, providing them with therapy to control and resolve issues such as anxiety disorder, addiction, and phobia.
 Along with using interview and observation to gather information about a patient, psychologists also might use laboratory testing, such as psychoanalysis, psychotherapy, hypnosis, or biofeedback.
 They also attempt to obtain a greater understanding of human behavior by applying individual findings to broader cause-and-effect theories in the scientific field.

 Behavioral psychologists typically work in elementary and secondary schools, businesses, clinics and physicians' offices.
-According to the BLS, approximately one-third of all psychologists were self-employed in 2012, and of those, most were private practitioners.
-The bureau has projected that employment for all types of psychologists will grow by about 12% from 2012 to 2022, noting specifically that clinical, counseling, and school psychologists could see job opportunities increase by about 11%.
+According to the BLS, approximately one-third of all psychologists were self-employed in 2014, and of those, most were private practitioners.
+The BLS has projected that employment for all types of psychologists will grow by about 19% from 2014 to 2024.